A Tenth Revolution Group Company

 Education

-Three quarters (75%) of Azure Cloud Engineers hold at least a Bachelor’s degree.
-However, only 18% consider a degree to be important to work with Microsoft Cloud, while 48% believe a degree to be an important factor when it comes to increasing earning potential.
+Almost two-thirds (63%) of Azure Cloud Engineers hold at least a Bachelor’s degree.
+However, only 26% consider a degree to be important to work with Microsoft Cloud, while 52% believe a degree to be an important factor when it comes to increasing earning potential.

 Certification

-If you’re just starting out on your cloud engineer journey, then the Azure Fundamentals, Azure Data Fundamentals, and/or Azure AI Fundamentals are all good places to start.
+If you’re beginning your journey as a cloud engineer, Azure Fundamentals, Azure Data Fundamentals, or Azure AI Fundamentals are excellent starting points.

-When you’re ready to take the next step on your certification journey, there are a handful of certifications geared specifically towards cloud engineers: Azure Network Engineer Associate, Azure Security Engineer Associate, and Azure Data Engineer Associate.
+As you progress, several certifications are tailored specifically for cloud engineers, including Azure Network Engineer Associate, Azure Security Engineer Associate, and Azure Data Engineer Associate.

-The cloud engineer certification path culminates with the DevOps Engineer Expert badge; one of only two top-level certifications currently available for Azure professionals.
+The cloud engineer certification path reaches its peak with the DevOps Engineer Expert credential—one of only two advanced certifications currently offered for Azure professionals.

-There’s no predetermined path that is guaranteed to lead you to a role as an Azure Cloud Engineer, but given the role’s highly technical nature, having previous experience in a role related to cloud infrastructure will give you a good head-start.
+There’s no specific path that is guaranteed to lead you to a role as an Azure Cloud Engineer, but given the job’s highly technical nature, having previous experience relating to cloud infrastructure will give you a good head-start.
+Those with a background in systems, network, or database administration often also transition well to Azure Cloud positions because of their technical understanding of infrastructure and cloud computing basics.

 Such roles include, but are not limited to: